HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 #### Background

-Since background longhand properties were at the top of the previous section’s chart, we turned our attention to the use of background shorthands and longhands.
-It will come as little surprise that these are used almost universally; if anything, it came as a small surprise that there were any pages that didn’t set them.
+Since background longhand properties were at the top of the previous section's chart, we turned our attention to the use of background shorthands and longhands.
+It will come as little surprise that these are used almost universally; if anything, it came as a small surprise that there were any pages that didn't set them.
 An overwhelming 96% of pages used the `background` shorthand, which goes back to CSS1 in 1996.
 The same went for the longhand properties of the same age, which were found being applied 85% or more of pages.

 {{ figure_markup(
   image="usage-of-background-shorthand-vs-longhands.png",